 A mouthguard is a silicone device that you wear over your teeth to protect them.
 They are most often used while playing sports, engaging in outdoor recreation or when sleeping during a period of bruxism.
 Providing a thin cushion between your teeth can prevent damage to your teeth.
 At Ford Dental Group, we can customize a mouthguard to fit comfortably in your mouth, increasing your desire to wear it when needed.

-Do you grind your teeth at night?
-Are your jaw muscles sore in the morning?
-Do you have headaches frequently?
-Do you have implants or bridges?
+Do you grind or clench your teeth at night?
+Are you waking to find your jaw muscles are tight or sore?
+This could be a condition known as bruxism.
+Bruxism is often a temporary disorder, most often displayed during stressful times, but it can be quite damaging.
 Over time, you could cause serious damage to your mouth by breaking or loosening teeth.
+Some patients even grind their teeth flat, impacting their ability to break down food when chewing.
 Grinding teeth can even cause neuromuscular problems.

-There is a solution.
-We can fit you with a mouthguard, an orthodontic device that you wear during your sleep or even during the day that will keep you from grinding your teeth.
+There is a simple solution.
+We can fit you with a type of mouthguard, known as a nightguard.
+It is an orthodontic device that you wear while you sleep, or for some during the day, that will help prevent grinding or clenching from damaging your teeth.
 A mouthguard will reduce the stress on your teeth and jaws and alleviate many of the symptoms listed above.

-These are inexpensive and come pre-formed, ready to wear.
-However, they often don't fit well.
-They can be bulky and can make breathing and talking difficult.
+Stock mouthguards are inexpensive and come pre-formed, ready to wear.
+However, because of their one-size-fits-all style they often don't fit well.
+They can be bulky and difficult to breath or talk with.